About | Apply | Inspiration

 - One final team will receive $15,000

-Teams must have at least one current Harvard student at the time of submission, which can include undergraduates, graduates, or postdoctoral fellows.
+Teams must have at least one current Harvard student at the time of submission, which can include undergraduate students, graduate students, or postdoctoral fellows.
 The maximum number of people per team is four.

 All applicants will submit a formal proposal and selected applicants will be asked to participate in a pitch presentation in late March.
 The tiered review process involves an initial internal review feasibility, methodology, and ethical implications.
 The review panel will recommend proposals for the pitch presentation.
 At the pitch presentation, three finalists for each India and Pakistan projects will be chosen by a panel of faculty.
 Finalists will then develop their project before the showcase event in May where the grand prize winners will be announced.
 Grants will be used for the duration of one year, from May 2018 to May 2019.
 The grant prize will contribute to establishing partnerships with local organizations and conducting experiments to test the viability of ideas in India and Pakistan.